-Some scheduling software enables you to embed a link to your calendar on your website or social media profile via a live widget for easy scheduling.
+Some scheduling software enables you to embed a link to your calendar on your website or social media profile via a booking page for easy scheduling.
 This will allow clients visiting your website or Facebook or LinkedIn profile to immediately book a coaching session with you and will help you attract more clients and increase your business’s visibility.

 For your social media profiles to help your business, ensure your profiles:

 - Are visually pleasing

 - Are full of relevant and valuable content (both visual and textual)

 - Speak the language of your target clients

 - Don’t sell your services directly in every single post